The CST Bounce Universe model -- a parametric study: The Single Bounce Criteria

-where $y$ being the distance between the D-$\mathrm{\bar{D}}$3-branes.
-The CSTB model\cite{CSTB} introduces a scalar-tachyon coupling term $\lambda\phi^2T^2$, and the tachyon condensation comes about naturally after the locked inflation driven by the tension of D-$\mathrm{\bar{D}}$3-branes.
-With the coupling term playing a crucial role in the cosmic evolution the Lagrangian takes the form:
+The CSTB model~\cite{CSTB, Li:2012vi, Li:2013bha} introduces a scalar-tachyon coupling term $\lambda\phi^2T^2$, and the tachyon condensation comes about naturally after a period of the locked inflation, driven by the tension of D-$\mathrm{\bar{D}}$3-branes, and another period of rolling inflation while rolling down its potential hill.
+The coupling of between the scalar and the tachyon plays a crucial role in the cosmic evolution by greatly extending the time the tachyon spends at the top of its potential hill and hence increasing the number of the e-foldings obtained in the periods of locked inflation and rolling inflation.
+This is other impossible~\cite{Sen:2002nu, Sen:2002in, Gibbons:2002md}.